Sarani1612/truebrew/README.md

 - The texts about the different kinds of tea were adapted from [Republic of Tea](https://www.republicoftea.com/)

 ### Acknowledgments
+- Thank you to Xavier at the Code Institute for pointing me in the right direction with how to relate the Product and Subscription models.

 *This website is for educational purposes only.
 It was created as part of the Code Institute Full Stack Developer course.*